 Spring brings the shorebird migration season.
-The Delaware Shorebird Project needs experienced and dedicated volunteers for the field season each spring.
+DNREC’s Delaware Shorebird Project needs experienced and dedicated volunteers for the field season each spring.

 Coastal Avian Biologist

-To apply, please fill out and return the Volunteer Information Form.
-New applicants should send a letter of interest briefly describing their experience and what they hope to gain by volunteering.
+To apply, please fill out the Volunteer Information Form.
+New applicants should include a letter of interest briefly describing their experience and what they hope to gain by volunteering.

 The Project needs volunteers with experience in bird capture, handling and banding, avian surveys and data collection.
 Less-experienced volunteers can be trained.
 Those who can commit to extended participation quickly gain the necessary experience to contribute to all aspects of the fieldwork.